atomix/atomix/README.md

 Because of the flexibility of read-only operations, Copycat provides several consistency modes with which users can trade consistency for performance and vice versa.
-* `FULL` - Guarantees strong consistency of all reads by performing reads through the leader which contacts a majority of nodes to verify the cluster state prior to responding to the request
+* `STRONG` - Guarantees strong consistency of all reads by performing reads through the leader which contacts a majority of nodes to verify the cluster state prior to responding to the request
 * `DEFAULT` - Promotes consistency using a leader lease with which the leader assumes consistency for a period of time before contacting a majority of the cluster in order to check consistency
-* `NONE` - Allows stale reads from the local node
+* `WEAK` - Allows stale reads from the local node

 To specify the query consistency, simply pass an additional `Consistency` parameter to `registerQuery`: